Metrocenter Mall (Jackson, Mississippi)

+Defunct mall in Jackson, Mississippi, U.S.

 Metrocenter Mall is a defunct shopping mall located in Jackson, Mississippi, United States.
 The largest enclosed shopping mall in Mississippi, it contained 1,250,000 square feet of retail space on two levels, including four anchor spaces.
 Regional real estate developer Jim Wilson & Associates built the mall in Mississippi's capital city in 1978, as one of its portfolio of properties throughout the southeastern United States.
 The mall is located near the junction of Interstate 20 and Interstate 220/U.S. Highway 49, along West Jackson's U.S. Highway 80 corridor.
 After years of ownership by Cannon Management and Jackson Metrocenter Limited, a decade-long decline at the mall led to a foreclosure in November 2012, and subsequent sale to Metrocenter Mall, LLC.
 The mall itself is closed and empty.
 The last tenant was City of Jackson offices, which were located in the former Belk anchor store.
 The City left after complaints of facility deterioration.
-There are 3 other vacant anchor stores that were once Sears, Burlington and Dillard's.
+There are 3 other vacant anchor stores that were once Sears, Burlington, and Dillard's.

-In May of 2025 it was announced that country music superstar Randy Travis and his wife have decided to invest in the city of Jackson and The couple is planning a development at the old MetroCenter Mall off Highway 80.

-"The Travises have made a large commercial real estate purchase in the city of Jackson.
-Current Gov. Reeves and MDA consulted with them on the various ways the state of Mississippi could potentially support the economic development project.
-Additionally, they discussed which commercial opportunities could potentially be viable.
-It has yet to be determined as to exactly what the plans are for the mall and property.